-A grade of F in a combined total of 50 percent or more of the semester credit hours in which the student is enrolled.
-3. Failure in a course, module and/or comprehensive semester examination.

-Repeated instances of earning a semester grade point average below 2.0.
+- 2. A grade of F in a combined total of 50 percent or more of the semester credit hours in which the student is enrolled. - 3.
+Multiple failures in courses, modules, and/or on comprehensive semester examinations.
+4. Repeated instances of earning a semester grade point average below 2.0.

 Cumulative grade point average below 2.0 at the conclusion of the first four semesters of the program.
 A lack of acceptable ethical or professional behavior (e.g., academic dishonesty, nonattendance to clinical duties, neglect of attention or responsibility to assigned patients).
 7. A lack of progress toward the degree requirements in the judgment of the faculty.
 Promotion No dental student shall be promoted to a succeeding semester in good standing without a minimum 2.0 overall grade point average.
-Certification for Graduation A dental student must have been enrolled for a minimum of eight separate semesters, exclusive of summer sessions or repeated courses or semesters.
+Certification for Graduation - 1.
+A dental student must have been enrolled for a minimum of eight separate semesters, exclusive of summer sessions or repeated courses or semesters.
 The dental student must have passed (or been excused from) all required courses, including two separate semesters of the fourth-year curriculum.
-Transfer dental students and dental students with advanced standing may be given credit for equivalent enrollment in other schools.
-2. A dental student must have achieved a minimum overall grade point average of 2.0.

-3. A dental student must pass Parts I and II of the National Board Dental Examination.
-Leave of Absence Policy 1.
-No student may be granted a leave of absence solely because of poor academic per No student may be granted a leave of absence solely because of poor academic performance.
+Transfer dental students and dental students with advanced standing may be given credit for equivalent enrollment in other schools. - 2.
+A dental student must have achieved a minimum overall grade point average of 2.0. - 3.
+A dental student must pass Parts I and II of the National Board Dental Examination.
+Leave of Absence Policy - 1.
+No student may be granted a leave of absence solely because of poor academic performance. - 2.
 All student leaves, as well as the conditions for reinstatement following such leaves, must be approved by the dean of the dental school (or the dean's designee).
 Written certification shall be required of the appropriate person or agency confirming the need for a leave of absence and for the date concluding a leave of absence.
 Similar academic standards apply to dental hygiene and dental assisting students.
+D.D.S.
+Courses, 2001-2002 The figures given in parentheses with "cr." indicate credit hours.